madisonhess/personalportfolio/README.md

 ## Achievements

-* 2025 Hyannisport Scholarship Recepient
+* 2025 Hyannisport Scholarship Recipient — awarded by the Hyannisport Golf Club Scholarship Committee for service, dedication, and contribution to the club community
+* President’s Scholarship, University of Portland — competitive, merit-based award granted to incoming students with top GPAs and advanced college-prep curricula
+* DACSS Departmental Scholarship, University of Massachusetts Amherst — merit-based award in Data Analytics & Computational Social Science
+* John Endowed Scholarship, University of Portland — merit-based
-* President's Scholarship Recipient at the University of Portland
+* Muriel T. Detsch Scholarship, University of Portland - merit-based
-* Awarded President's Medal at Penisula College for completing my Associate of Arts degree with a cumulative grade point average above 3.85
+* President’s Medal, Peninsula College - recognition for completing the Associate of Arts degree with a cumulative GPA above 3.85

 ## Activities & Societies